 The proof of (\ref{mainresintro}) is quite involved.
 In order to compute Huber's realization of 1-motives one has to find a reasonably small functorial resolution for these motives by motives of smooth algebraic varieties.
 This is not trivial already for motives of the form $\underline A$, where $A$ is an abelian variety.
 With rational coefficients a suitable resolution of 1-motives can be produced using the Eilenberg-MacLane cube construction (see \S \ref{e.m.}).\footnote{The idea to use the Eilenberg-MacLane cube construction to construct a nice projective resolution of the presheaf $\underline A \otimes \bQ$ goes back to the work of Breen \cite{br}.} Though with integral coefficients the Eilenberg-MacLane complex has higher cohomology, in \S \ref{betticompute}-\ref{c.h.r.} we use its truncated version to define an isomorphism

 The construction of (\ref{eq104}) is the key part of the proof.
 As we explain in Remark \ref{wrl}, the commutativity of diagram (\ref{mainresintro}) with {\it rational} coefficients follows trivially from (\ref{eq104}): since $\cM_1(k)\otimes \bQ$ is abelian and has homological dimension $1$, isomorphism (\ref{eq104}) extends uniquely to an isomorphism of triangulated functors

-Than, the idea is to use a categorical result from \cite{vol} (recalled in Theorem \ref{bounded}) implies that (\ref{eq104}) extends canonically to $D^b(\cM_1(k))$ provided that DG liftings of triangulated categories and functors appearing formula (\ref{eq103}).
-The required work is done in \S \ref{r.v.m}, where we explain how the Hodge realization functor $R^{Hodge}_\bQ$ can be lifted to a DG quasi-functor from the DG category of Voevodsky motives (constructed in \cite{bv}) to the derived DG category of Hodge structures.
+In fact, a general categorical result from \cite{vol1} (that we recall in Theorem \ref{bounded}) implies that (\ref{eq104}) extends canonically to $D^b(\cM_1(k))$ provided that DG liftings of triangulated categories and functors appearing in diagram (\ref{mainresintro}) are given.
+The required work is done in the lengthy \S \ref{r.v.m}, where we explain how the Hodge realization functor $R^{Hodge}_\bZ$ can be lifted to a DG quasi-functor from the DG category of Voevodsky motives (constructed in \cite{bv}) to the derived DG category of Hodge structures.
 Although our construction of the DG lifting dwells on known ideas from (\cite{bei}, \cite{v2}, \cite{bv}) we believe that it is important on its own ground and has some further applications (see \cite{vol3}).